dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_1.md

 You can download spin at: http://spinroot.com/

-To run spin, I recommend using the following script: https://github.com/tcruys/runspin
+To run spin, we recommend using the following script: https://github.com/tcruys/runspin

 #### Promela